ThilinaRajapakse/simpletransformers/README.md

 Args:

-- eval_file: Path to JSON file containing evaluation data.
+- `eval_file`: Path to JSON file containing evaluation data.
 The model will be evaluated on this file.

-- output_dir: The directory where model files will be saved.
+- `output_dir`: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

-- verbose: If verbose, results will be printed to the console on completion of evaluation.
+- `verbose`: If verbose, results will be printed to the console on completion of evaluation.

+- `**kwargs`: Additional metrics that should be used.
+Pass in the metrics as keyword arguments (name of metric: function to use).
+    A metric function should take in two parameters.
+The first parameter will be the true labels, and the second parameter will be the predictions.

 Returns:

-- result: Dictionary containing evaluation results. (correct, similar, incorrect)
+- `result`: Dictionary containing evaluation results. (correct, similar, incorrect)

-- text: A dictionary containing the 3 dictionaries correct_text, similar_text (the predicted answer is a substring of the correct answer or vise versa), incorrect_text.
+- `text`: A dictionary containing the 3 dictionaries correct_text, similar_text (the predicted answer is a substring of the correct answer or vise versa), incorrect_text.

 **`predict(self, to_predict)`**